atenadadkhah/simple-chart/README.md

 </div>
 ```
 **Notice that you can ADD new classes to the elements but you can't change the main classes.**
+## demo
+I put a folder called **demo** in the files you download to specify how to use the files there.

 ***You may see an error or white screen while opening the files normally in the browser.***